bcgsc/TMBur/README.md

 ```
 nextflow run fastq_to_TMB.nf
     --samples_file /path/to/samples.csv
-    --reference /projects/rcorbettprj2/mutationalBurden/PROFYLE_container/PROFYLE_tests/hs37d5.fa
     --out_dir ./TMB_out
 ```
-**The reference needs to be indexed with BWA.**

 `--out_dir` will be where the final results are copied.
 During the run a folder called `work`
 will be created in the current directory that contains all of the intermediate files.